 Prices

 Of course, one can also order from the a la carte menu.
-The menu changes to reflect the seasons, but during my visit starters including sweetbreads with dandelion, apple & cashew; squid in its ink with spinach & citrus.
+The menu changes to reflect the seasons, but during my visit starters included sweetbreads with dandelion, apple & cashew; squid in its ink with spinach & citrus.

-First plates included risotto, gnocchi and ravioli; whilst main plates of liver ala Venetian; cod; eel with mango miso & puntarella, and catch of day.
+First plates included risotto, gnocchi and ravioli; whilst the main plates of liver ala Venetian; cod; eel with mango miso & puntarella, and catch of day.

 Address: Ristorante Local Castello 3303 Venice